theolivenbaum/resin/README.md

 ### Natural and structured querying

-To
+To find

-	find documents (with title) Rambo or First Blood but only if the genre isn't books
+	documents where title is Rambo or First Blood but only if the genre isn't books

 you can use natural language or structured: